 Our research broadly investigates factors associated with disordered eating behaviors, ranging from excessive dietary restriction to uncontrollable over-eating.
-Current studies examine relationships among intrapersonal and interpersonal etiological and maintenance factors for disordered eating, with particular attention toward employing novel technologies that enhance the accuracy of psychological assessment.
-Ongoing studies also address personality functioning, "fat talk," obesity stigmatization, and the cross-cultural measurement equivalence and validity of eating disorder measures.
+Current studies examine relationships among interpersonal maintenance factors for disordered eating, with particular attention toward employing novel technologies that enhance the accuracy of psychological assessment.
+Ongoing studies also address personality functioning, mobile-delivered guided self-help, and the cross-cultural measurement equivalence and validity of eating disorder measures.

 Suman Ambwani, Ph.D.

 P.O.
 Box 1773

 Phone: (717) 245-1022